 Everything you need to know about the University of Bristol’s student life and wellbeing support

-The students’ union offers nearly 400 student-run societies, sports clubs and support networks.
-You name it, you can join it … from baking and hot air ballooning to free speech.
+The students’ union offers more than 300 student-run societies, sports clubs and support networks.
+You name it, you can join it, from baking and hot-air ballooning to free speech groups.

-A diverse and cosmopolitan city, Bristol is a student hit — and with job opportunities on the doorstep many graduates find no reason to leave.
+Students are well served by pubs and clubs, and with job opportunities on the doorstep many graduates find no reason to leave.

 What do the students say?